Substance Use

 • Opting for alternative products, like hand wipes instead of liquid hand sanitizer.

 The number of reported cases of people consuming hand sanitizer is on the rise.
-If you have children in your home or someone dealing with a mental health condition like substance addiction, it’s important to learn what you can do to help keep them safe.
+(13) If you have children in your home or someone dealing with a mental health condition like substance addiction, it’s important to learn what you can do to help keep them safe.

-How to Get Help for Hand Sanitizer or Alcohol Addiction
+Addressing Hand Sanitizer and Alcohol Addiction

 The bottom line, drinking hand sanitizer can be lethal, and it can also be a sign of an underlying addiction.